What is Arthritis?

 - Dry eyes and mouth.

-- Ignorance and late treatment of RA can cause deformity in joints.
+- Ignorance and late treatment of RA can cause a deformity in joints.

 What causes Arthritis?